 Tantrums can happen at any point in the day, but many parents report that their toddlers’ tantrums often happen before nap time and bedtime.
 And that makes sense; no toddler wants to miss out on the fun going on around them!
 Even if she looks worn out and is clearly fighting sleep (rubbing her eyes, yawning, etc.) your toddler may still resist going to bed.

-Actually, if she is exhausted, she may be more prone to tantrum-throwing.
-An overtired toddler is even less capable of handling frustration or disappointment than a well-rested toddler; the smallest of events (like a spilled drink, or an itchy shirt tag) can trigger a full-blown meltdown.
+As mentioned before, if your toddler is exhausted, she may be more prone to tantrum-throwing.
+An overtired toddler is even less capable of handling frustration or disappointment than a well-rested toddler; the smallest of events can trigger a full-blown meltdown.

-So if your toddler has taken to having hysterical outbursts before naps and bed, don’t worry — it’s very normal at this stage.
-Even though she doesn’t want to settle in and go to sleep, sleep is exactly what she needs in that moment.
+So if your toddler has taken to having hysterical outbursts before naps and bed, take stock of her sleep – is she getting enough?
+If not, strive for earlier bedtimes and plenty of naps.
+If she’s getting plenty of rest, though, the sleep time tantrum may simply be happening because she doesn’t want to stop and sleep, and miss out on the fun.
+But remember that even though she doesn’t want to settle in and go to sleep, sleep is exactly what she needs in that moment.

-How to Handle Your Toddler’s Tantrums: 5 Simple Tips
+Tantrums & Sleep: How to Handle Your Toddler’s Tantrums In 5 Simple Tips

 Have a little tantrum-thrower of your own at home?
 Try these 5 tips: